 Large-scale killings come to an end when the Sudanese Armed Forces (SAF) have achieved immediate military goals, but do not sustain the effort to decisive victory.
 The reasons for that inability include: (a) internal dissension among the ruling elite; (b) resistance from local rebels; and (c) resource and organizational constraints on sustaining a campaign.
 The immediate outcome is not a definitive ‘ending’, but a different pattern of violence, less polarized and more ‘anarchic,’ less intense but perhaps more widely spread.
 Irrespective of the rationale for initiating the violence, the patterns of (incomplete) endings are similar.

-We code the mass atrocities in South Sudan as ending through moderation within domestic actors, under international pressure to negotiate an end to the conflict.
+We code the mass atrocities in South Sudan as ending through strategic shift, due to moderation within domestic actors, under international pressure to negotiate an end to the conflict.
 The war produced no clear victor, hence we note that it had stalemated.
 We also code for multiple victim groups, to include those targeted by the government for various logics, as well as those killed during intra-southern violence.
 We further note that a non-state actor, various Southern-based groups and militias allied to the government, were secondary perpetrators of atrocities.

 Africa Watch.
 1990.
 Denying “the Honor of Living,” Sudan: A human rights disaster.
 London: Africa Watch.

 African Rights.
 1995.
 Facing Genocide: The Nuba of Sudan, London: African Rights.

 African Rights.
 1997.
 Food and Power in Sudan: A Critique of Humanitarianism.
 London: African Rights.

 Amnesty International.
 1989.
 “Sudan: Human rights violations in the context of civil war,” London.

 Anonymous.
 1987.
 “Sudan’s Secret Slaughter,” mimeo, 1987; Africa Watch1990